zafariqballevi2/ResNetDemo_Catalyst/README.md

  .

-  CSV File containing paths to the MR images and their respective class labels
+  CSV File contains paths to the MR images and their respective class labels

   There are 828 records and four classes in this dataset